sfraser-dev/javascript-jit-basics/README.md

 Just IT bootcamp lesson assignment.
-Week 4, day 3.
+Week 4, days 2 and 3.